omarrayyann/Seek-NYUAD/README.md

 <img src="https://firebasestorage.googleapis.com/v0/b/seek-nyuad.appspot.com/o/THIRDROW.png?alt=media&token=bcccdc2c-b18e-4179-838a-da9c12540c96" />

-- **Mental Support**
+- **Mental Health Support**

-In order for mental support seeking to be somewhat anonymous, students are prompted to choose a listener rather than posting a public request.
-Students can seek mental support by choosing the second option in the seek page where they will get directed to a list of approveed listeners whom they can contact.
+In order for mental health support seeking to be somewhat anonymous, students are prompted to choose a listener rather than posting a public request.
+Students can seek mental health support by choosing the second option in the seek page where they will get directed to a list of approved listeners to contact.

 <img src="https://firebasestorage.googleapis.com/v0/b/seek-nyuad.appspot.com/o/FOURTHROW.png?alt=media&token=ab250a13-4d84-4b45-bd63-549fd0a9c6fa" />